shapeshed/jekyll.shapeshed.com/_posts/2010-05-20-smile_youre_on_video.md

 ---
 layout: post
 title: Smile You're on Video
-excerpt: In a big step for the open web Google open sourced the VP8 video codec yesterday at the I/O conference in San Francisco.
+description: In a big step for the open web Google open sourced the VP8 video codec yesterday at the I/O conference in San Francisco.
 categories: [Google, HTML5]
 ---